Doug La Follette: Political career

 La Follette first ran for office in the 1970 U.S. House of Representatives election, losing to Les Aspin in the Democratic primary for Wisconsin's 1st congressional district.
 La Follette served in the Wisconsin State Senate for Kenosha in 1973 and 1974.

 La Follette was elected Secretary of State of Wisconsin in 1974.
 He unsuccessfully ran for Lieutenant Governor of Wisconsin on a ticket with Governor Martin Schreiber in 1978.
-In 1982, he was again elected Secretary of State, defeating incumbent Vel Phillips.
-La Follette has been the Secretary of State of Wisconsin ever since.
+In 1982, he was again elected secretary of state, defeating incumbent Vel Phillips in the primary.

+During his time in office, the Wisconsin legislature repeatedly reduced the office's duties and budget.

-He has run opposed and unopposed several times for Secretary of State and shuns fundraising in the style of former Wisconsin Senator William Proxmire.
-In 1990, his opponent, Madison attorney and radio personality Stuart Levitan, campaigned on a promise to eliminate the Secretary of State's office, whose duties have been reduced and transferred to other agencies (including the State Board of Elections) by the state legislature, under La Follette's tenure.
+In his campaigns for Secretary of State, among other campaigns, La Follette shunned fundraising in the style of former Wisconsin Senator William Proxmire.
+In 1990, his opponent, Madison attorney and radio personality Stuart Levitan, campaigned on a promise to eliminate the secretary of state's office, whose duties had been reduced and transferred to other agencies (including the State Board of Elections) by the state legislature, under La Follette's tenure.
+In the Republican wave election year of 1994, despite being outspent more than 2 to 1 by his Republican opponent (both candidates had a low budget), he held him to less than forty percent of the vote.

-Since being elected Secretary of State, La Follette has run twice for federal office.
+Since being elected secretary of state, La Follette has run twice for federal office.
 In 1988, he ran for the U.S. Senate, losing the primary to Herb Kohl.
 In 1996, he made another bid for the U.S. House of Representatives, losing in the Democratic primary for Wisconsin's 1st congressional district to Lydia Spottswood, who went on to lose the general election to Mark Neumann.

 In 2012, La Follette ran in the Democratic primary in the special election to recall Scott Walker.

-In 2023, La Follette resigned as Secretary of State.
+In 2023, three months into his eleventh term, La Follette resigned as secretary of state.
 Governor Tony Evers appointed former State Treasurer Sarah Godlewski to the position.
-At the time of his retirement, La Follette was the earliest serving non-federal statewide elected official in the United States holding the same office, having served from January 3, 1983 to March 17, 2023.
+In his resignation letter, he stated that he didn't want to "spend the next three and a half years trying to run an office without adequate resources and staffing levels."
+At the time of his retirement, La Follette was the longest serving non-federal statewide elected official in the United States holding the same office, having served from January 3, 1983 to March 17, 2023.